TheIoTLearningInitiative/CodeLabs/Qumarkaj/documentation/AlexaSkillsKit.md

 > Type of event that is an indication of soemthing the user would like to do
 > Map the number of features or interactions that a skill offers
-> A Skill Service can have many Intent Handlers each reacting to different Intens
+> A Skill Service can have many Intent Handlers each reacting to different Intents trigger that different spoken utterances

 Basic Greeter Skill